DhirajBhakta/reflections/PERMANENT_NOTES/design patterns.md

 - contains a ref to the underlying collection instance

 The Collection Class **_Creates_** an instance of the concrete Iterator.

+#### Template Pattern
+_Dictate high-level steps, but concrete classes can decide what to do in each of those steps._

 #### Mediator Pattern